-Do you have any questions?
-We have compiled the answers to our customers’ most frequently asked questions about leveling.
+Do you have any questions about the benefits of a roller leveler or our roller leveling equipment?
+We have compiled the answers to our customers’ most frequently asked questions about roller leveling.

 A conventional flattening technique.
 The part is heated and then hammered into a flat condition.
 This technique is very time consuming and requires highly skilled workers.